WoutHofstra/webCrawler/README.md

 🌐 Crawl a website: Starts from a base URL and recursively crawls internal links.
 🔗 Track links: Keeps track of how many times each URL has been discovered.
-🖼E Extract images: Collects image URLs from each page.
+🖼 Extract images: Collects image URLs from each page.
 ⚡ Concurrent crawling: Uses goroutines to crawl multiple pages at once.
 🔒 Thread-safe storage: Shared state is protected with a sync.Mutex.
 ⏳ Concurrency control: Limits the number of simultaneous HTTP requests using a buffered channel.